starling021/ehtools/README.md

 > euh --update or euh -u

+    INFO: This bug (configuration errors) fixed in v2.1.8!
+    You can now use update option from main menu!

 > # Modules (BETA) | <img src="https://img.shields.io/badge/utility-modules-blue.svg">

     WARNING: This is only BETA feature for now but you can try it today!